 Summer Interns

 Each summer we run an internship program for 2-6 students.
-Our interns are usually undergraduates but occasionally have been younger or older than that.
+Our interns are usually undergraduates, but occasionally have been at more advanced stages.
+We cannot accept interns under 18 years old.
 We accept interns with a variety of levels of experience, including those with very little prior research experience, and also those with more experience.
-The 2024 internship program will run from June 3 to August 9.
+The 2026 internship program will run from [dates to be announced in January 2026].
 Interns are expected to work about 30 hours/week in our lab, in person at our lab in Cambridge, MA.
-Interns are provided with a stipend of $4,500.
+Interns are provided with a stipend of $5,000.
+We regret that we cannot provide housing.
 Each intern works closely with one or two senior members of the lab on current research projects.
 We also provide a number of different research training and professional development events, social events, etc.

-To apply to the internship, please fill out this form, and then send a current CV/resume and transcript (screen shot or PDF is fine) to Fiery Cushman at cushman@fas.harvard.edu.
-The deadline for applications is February 1, 2024.
+To apply to the internship, please fill out [link to be provided in January 2026], and then send a current CV/resume and transcript (screen shot or PDF is fine) to Fiery Cushman at cushman@fas.harvard.edu.
+The deadline for applications is January 23, 2026.

 Research Assistants